code-monki/central-supply-catalog/docs/site-search.md

 The browser-side search implementation lives in `astro/lib/catalogSearch.mjs` and is bundled into the Astro search component by Vite.
 The Astro build emits the search payload at `/_data/searchindex.json`.

 The resulting search payload is stored at `/_data/searchindex.json` as uncompressed JSON.
-It contains a version and document array; the browser evaluates queries against those documents and caches the documents in `localStorage` by version.
+It contains the `catalogVersion` from `astro/data/catalog-manifest.json` and a document array; the browser evaluates queries against those documents and caches the documents in `localStorage` by version.

 User-facing search syntax and examples are documented on the generated Help page at `/help/`.